BowTiedHeron/D_D-code-audit/Reports/VULN-Report.md

   40:         token.transferFrom(address(this), _to, _tokenID);
 ```

+Warning: As the `onERC721Received` callback needs to be implemented for `safeTransferFrom` to work and there's a check on this callback's implementation: a potential path for a re-entrancy attack is created.
+It's mandatory to add a re-entrancy guard here (Check Effect Interaction Pattern or nonReentrant modifier).

 ## Prevent accidentally burning tokens

 Transferring tokens to the zero address is usually prohibited to accidentally avoid "burning" tokens by sending them to an unrecoverable zero address.